 Navigation Protection Act

 The Navigation Protection Act is federal legislation administered by Transport Canada.
-Alberta Transportation has developed a process to help consultants and contractors comply with this legislation and determine navigational requirements related to their projects:
+The following documents help consultants and contractors comply with this Act and determine navigational requirements related to their projects:

 - AT Bridge Navigation Assessment Form (XLSX, 59 KB)